samcooke98/SEP/Readme.md

 ## Build Production
 If you want to build production, run `npm run build` then `npm start` will start the production environment.

+## Tests
+Tests should go in the __test__ folder, and mirror the source folder.
+If testing React Components, it is acceptable to write a index.test.js which Jest will pick up in the component folder.

 ## Libraries Used
 Off the top of my head:
 * React